filipblaafjell/Recovering-DAG-with-Casual-Discovery-in-SIR-model/README.md

-# Special-Course---Recovering-DAG-with-Casual-Discovery-in-SIR-model
+# Recovering-DAG-with-Casual-Discovery-in-SIR-model
-This project is a DTU special course with the Department of Technology, Management and Economics
+This project is a DTU special course with the Department of Technology, Management and Economics.